 Though, some Georgian places offer quite a few possibilities to spend your time indoors without eating and drinking coffee (we also count it for very obvious).
 Let’s see what you can do.

-– Spend your rainy days eating delicious food, peaking into photo albums and reading the books in lovely artsy book cafes: Gardens, BK or Books in Batumi
+– Spend your rainy days eating delicious food, peaking into photo albums and reading the books in lovely artsy book cafes: Gardens, BK, Ci Gusta or Books in Batumi

 – Wine tasting is always an option.
 Try rare wines from small farmers in the specialty bars as for example BQ or Wine Room.

 – Apollo cinema – why not going to the movies on a rainy day?

 – Contemporary Art Space Batumi – visit photo exhibitions, see works of contemporary artists or be lucky to get into one of the workshops or cultural events.

 – Ajara State Museum of Art is a home to the paintings of the Georgian artists of XIX-XX centuries (Pirosmani, Kakabadze, Akhvlediani).
 Check out their website for temporary exhibitions.
 Once they also hosted Picasso’s works!

 Once a capital of the Kingdom of Colchis, now Kutaisi is a transport hub and a post-industrial city surrounded by UNESCO sights and amazing protected areas.
 Though you will be surprised by the fact that you can spend the whole day in its museums!
 The entrance is not expensive at all (1-3 lari).
 The local museums will give you deeper understanding from the place where you are.